Chronopharmacology is the science of optimizing drug effects concerning the biological rhythm. Read this article to know more.

 Query: Hello doctor, I am diagnosed with rheumatoid arthritis.
 I have swelling on ankles, elbows and some fingers along with deformity in right wrist.
 Currently, I am taking ayurvedic medication.
 I need consultation.
 Read Full »

-Article Overview: This is a patient information article on wear and tear in knee joint.
-It gives information regarding understanding of osteoarthritis of knee its causes, prevention and methods of treatment available.
+Article Overview: This article provides you with information regarding the wear and tear in the knee joint, its causes, prevention, and methods of treatment available.
 Read Article

 Query: Hello doctor, I have pain in the right knee for two months.
 While using a staircase, it used to pain initially whenever I starting walking or running.
 The pain is exactly on the front side of the knee and just below the left side of the kneecap.
 I started jogging a year back and continued for six m...
 Read Full »